element-hq/policies/docs/ems/privacy_notice.md

 Element has different legal basis for processing, based on which product you are using:

 *   *Element chat app users*: we collect your IP address when you request access to the Element client from our web server.
 This data is collected under *[Legitimate Interest](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/)*, to support operational maintenance and to protect against malicious actions against our infrastructure.
 *   *Gitter app users*: we collect the details of whatever account you use to sign-up to Gitter, via OAuth (this could be GitLab/GitHub/Twitter).
-This data is collected under *[Legitimate Interest](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/)*, to allow you to user the service.
+This data is collected under *[Legitimate Interest](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/)*, to allow you to use the service.
 *   *Element customers*: your data is processed under *[Performance of Contract](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/contract/)*.
 This means that we process your data only as necessary to meet our contractual obligations to you, or to engage with you to do something before entering into a contract (such as providing a quote);

 #### 2.1.2 Data Ownership - Messaging and File data within hosted homeservers